Meet Our Staff

 |

-James joined the District team in May 2022.
-He was raised in Everett and has spent his career working towards habitat restoration and invasive species management in Island, Snohomish, Skagit, and King counties.
+James was raised in Everett and has spent his career working towards habitat restoration and invasive species management in Island, Snohomish, Skagit, and King counties.
 James started his general contracting business, Nature’s Realm, LLC, in Clinton in 2020, providing a breadth of services surrounding landscaping, land management, and ecological restoration.

 James earned his BA in Environmental Studies and MA in Policy Studies at the University of Washington Bothell, where he focused his research on the invasive spread of English holly in Western Washington.
 He joined the Board of Directors for the Adopt-a-Stream Foundation in Mukilteo in November 2021 and has over 6 years of experience working in the field of restoration ecology.
 James has a deep love of the environment that has been stoked through his passions for fishing, foraging, and rockhounding. |